slidevjs/slidev/guide/animations.md

 ### Ordering

-By passing the click index to your directives, you can customize the order of the revealing
+Passing the click index to your directives, you can customize the order of the revealing

 ```md
 <!-- "1" go first -->